-I wish to express my sincere appreciation to each Board member for their service on the Board of Trustees, and especially to Tulsa County Clerk employee, Traci Scullawl for her efforts throughout the year as secretary to the Board and her efforts in preparing the report on our behalf.
+I would like to express my sincere appreciation to each Board member for their service this year on the Board of Trustees, as well as, Traci Scullawl, secretary to the Board.
+I would like to recognize Bob Hyer Jr. for his years of dedication and support.